What caused inflation after 2020?

 The CPI does not measure asset prices.
 By construction, the CPI basket is consumer goods and services, groceries, housing costs (imperfectly, via owner's equivalent rent), energy, apparel, medical care.
 Stock prices, home prices (as a capital asset), and Bitcoin are excluded.
 This is the technically correct design choice for what CPI is supposed to measure.
 It also means official inflation numbers miss the channel through which most monetary expansion actually expresses itself.

-See /monetary-system/cantillon-effect/ for the 300-year-old framework that explains why new money moves through assets before goods.
+See The Cantillon Effect: Who Gets New Money First for the 300-year-old framework that explains why new money moves through assets before goods.

 Section 6 · Why the CPI understates real inflation